elewa-academy/Fundamentals/00-motivation-studying/7-study-effectively.md

   2. Don't try working on anything you can't hold in your head all at once:
      * If you find there's too much going on for you to keep straight, you probably did a bad job with # 1.
   *  Don't multi-task.
 "Multi-Tasking" is just very fast task switching.
 Every time you change your focus you lose context ("what was I thinking?", "What line was that?", "Which method threw an error?", "How did those two methods interact?").
 It can take over 20 minutes to get fully back into the game after even a tiny distraction.
+  * Practice intentional thinking.
+Whenever an thought, idea, or question pops into your mind take a moment to figure out if it's helpful for what you're doing _right now_.
+If it is, follow through with it.
+If it isn't, write it down somewhere and forget about it.
+You'll get back to it later if it matters.
+Over time this will become a habit and you'll notice your thoughts become less and less distracting.
   * (Working Memory and Cognitive Load are very closely related)
 * __Cognitive Load__:
   * Keep your study space consistent and distraction-free, whatever that means for you.